Check Out Our Holiday Auction!

 Description

-• Even a small avalanche could be quite dangerous in these shallow snow conditions, because you might be dragged through the rocks or down trees below.
+• Even a small avalanche could be quite dangerous in these shallow snow conditions, as you might be dragged through the rocks or down trees below.

-• Follow safe travel protocols; travel in the backcountry with companions, but cross (or ride) steep slopes one person at a time while the rest of your party watches from a safer place.
+• Follow safe travel protocols: travel with a partner, cross (or ride) steep slopes one person at a time while the rest of your party watches from a safer place.

 Additional Information